warptools/zappkit/README.md

 in a highly portable and distro-agnostic way.

-More information about Zapps can be found in the website, but in brief: they offer simplicity of distribution on par with static linking... while still using dynamic libraries, meaning any application can be packaged as a Zapp (often, without even rebuilding!).
+More information about Zapps can be found in the website, but in brief: Zapps offer simplicity of distribution on par with static linking, while still using dynamic libraries.
+This means any application can be packaged as a Zapp (often, without even rebuilding!).

 This repo is to collect tools which help produce Zapps.